-Missing files are sent to those students who are logged onto the network and who did not initially receive the files.
+Missing files are sent to those students who are logged in to the network and who did not initially receive the files.

-Renamina a Portfolio Item
+Renaming a Portfolio Item

 You can rename an assignment from the Assignments pane or from the column header.